0xC0000054/sc4-add-new-ordinances/README.md

 # sc4-add-new-ordinances

-A DLL Plugin for SimCity 4 that experiments with adding new ordinances to the game.
+A DLL Plugin for SimCity 4 that experiments with adding a new ordinance to the game.
+The game's ordinance simulator is one of the few systems that allows a DLL to add new code for the game to use in its simulations.

 The plugin will show up in the ordinances list as `New ordinance test1`.
 The ordinance is an expense ordinance with the same monthly cost as the Power Conservation ordinance ($-0.005 \times city population$).